 Until now, immune cells removed from the mouth couldn’t be grown or isolated with enough viability to study their activities, Pushpa Pandiyan, Assistant Professor of Biological Sciences at the dental school, explained.
 The new method, developed by Pandiyan, the study’s lead author, is described in Biological Procedures article,“Isolation of T cells from mouse oral tissues” and reportedly allows more than 94 percent of the isolated cells to live long enough to study.
 Pandiyan received an early career travel award from the American Association of Immunologists to present her findings at the organization’s annual meeting May 2-7 in Pittsburgh.
 Natarajan Bhaskaran, Yifan Zhang and Aaron Weinberg, also from the Department of Biological Sciences, contributed to the study.

-Two students are participating in laboratory internships this summer, working with mentors in labs in the departments of Biological Sciences and Dermatology.
-The students receive stipends for their full-time summer research work, along with travel funds to permit them to present their work at a national meeting.
-Other students, including Capstone undergraduates, Medical students and those in other graduate programs, find research work in the department during the summer and the school year.
+Supported by the School’s Summer Research Program, rising D2 students can participate in laboratory internships during the summer, working with mentors in labs in the department of Biological Sciences.
+The students receive stipends for their full-time summer research, and travel funds may be available to present their work at a national meeting.
+Students also compete for awards by presenting their work in the Dental School’s annual Professionals Day.
+For more information about the Summer Research Program, please visit: https://case.edu/dental/research/student-research.
+Other students, including high school students enrolled in our Case Cancer-focused Summer Undergraduate Research (CanSUR) Program (funded by the NCI), Capstone undergraduates, medical students and those in other graduate programs, find research work in the department during the summer and the school year.